How to get customer feedback?

 Start with dividing your base into segments, using, for example, the following criteria:

-- date of the last visit on your website
+date of the last visit to your website

 Then determine which segment is ready to answer your questions.